kaytrxg/BVCC_Soft.Engi/docs/weekly-exercises/week9/broken-demo-challenge/WORKSHEET.md

 ---

 ### Step 2: User Interaction Testing (3 minutes)
 Now interact with the component.
 Test everything!
 - Click "Show Chart" - what happens?
 - Click "Use Empty Data" - what happens?
 - Try different sequences of button clicks
 - Does the button text match what it does?
+- After hiding the chart, can you redisplay it?
+Is the button visible?

 **What broke?
 Document each issue:**